Guidelines on the Reporting of Grants and Contributions Awards

 • 5.5.1In accordance with the Treasury Board Policy on Transfer Payments, departments and agencies are responsible for ensuring that the Gs&Cs authority (the minister of the relevant department or agency) is acting and seen to be acting within the letter and the spirit of the Treasury Board Policy on Transfer Payments.

-• 5.5.2A department runs the risk of non-compliance if it does not ensure that Gs&Cs award and amendment information is accurate, up to date, and posted in accordance with the Policy on Transfer Payments and the Directive on Transfer Payments.
+• 5.5.2A department runs the risk of non-compliance if it does not ensure that Gs&Cs award and amendment information is accurate, up to date, and posted in accordance with this guideline.
 The department’s deputy head is responsible for ensuring that data is appropriately validated, complete, and reported in a timely manner.
 It is a best practice for departments to clearly indicate any limitations associated with their reported data.

-• 5.5.3TBS will regularly monitor departmental data for Gs&Cs award reporting and ensure compliance.
-When a department does not have awards to disclose, it will populate a different section of the reporting template, and the information will be placed on the open government website.
+• 5.5.3TBS may regularly monitor departmental data for Gs&Cs award reporting and ensure compliance.
+When a department does not have awards to disclose, it will populate a different section of the reporting template, and the information will be placed on the Open Government Portal.

 6. References